enestalhazor/opengldemo/README.md

-# OpenGL FPS Demo – Project Explanation
+# OpenGL FPS Demo ï¿½ Project Explanation

 ## Overview
 This project is a **C++ OpenGL mini-engine and FPS-style demo** built on **OpenGL 3.3 Core**.